 - Prepare vegetables.
 Dice onions.
 Peel and grate beets and carrots.
 Peel and cube potatoes.
 Shred Cabbage.

 - Fry onions until they are golden brown, set aside.
 Fry beets and carrots until they are caramelized, about 7-10 minutes, and set aside.

-- Place 14-16 cups prepared beef broth in a large stock pot and bring to a boil.
-Turn down the temperature to a simmer.
-Add a bay leaf and the cubed potatoes, allowing to cook for about 10 minutes.
+- Place beef broth in a large stock pot and bring to a boil.
+Add a bay leaf and cubed potatoes, and simmer for 10 minutes.

 - Add the shredded cabbage and fried onions to the soup.
 Stir and simmer for about 5 minutes.